 Here is a personal anecdote from Eugene in his previous job as a tour manager for Great Rail Journeys.
 I used to move from city to city with a group of travellers, and each time we arrived in a new town - always by train - I would say as we arrived at our hotel, ‘ok, there’s the spa, there’s the bar (a priority for the Brits), and for anyone interested, meet me back here in the lobby in 20mins and we’ll go for an orientation stroll and to get a feeling for our new location before dinner together’.
 And through this, I’d discover the most curious and often the brightest in the group, those who valued a sense of place and more belonging, had their eyes open and really wanted to experience a place (roughly 40% of each group).

-Even if you don’t have a commute, because you work from home or are retired, this is still a manifesto for you to recognise what a useful tool walking can be.
-There is a great value in family walks, even if children are at first sceptical.
-Younger children can walk for seven hours, no problem.
-Maybe teens get bored with the monotony, but before that they see things we don’t because they’re closer to the ground & see insects, money, little details.
-A picnic will always taste better if you’ve walked to get there with your bottle of wine, good tasty bread and strawberries.
 They say that a child learns more from walking through a forest than any other experience or lesson they have, up to six years old.
 It really engages all five senses - if you find something to eat like blackberries or wild mushrooms.
 While kids rarely get excited when asked to join a family walk, they usually enjoy the experience, and Eugene regularly manipulates school classes (14 years and up) into having a walk, by suggesting the teacher ask her group if they would prefer to have next week’s English lesson in the classroom, or as an open-air event, on one of Eugene’s smart city walks.

-Among walkers, it is sometimes appropriate to say ‚hallo‘ to your fellow walkers, who are strangers.
+Among pedestrians, it is sometimes appropriate to say ‚hallo‘ to your fellow walkers, who are strangers.
 There are no rules, but most people feel it instinctively.
 Cyclists almost never do that.
-And there is more community among walkers when they are fewer, and in the night time or very early morning.
+And there is more community among walkers when they are fewer, in the night time or very early morning.
 It’s like you have joined a little club and so greet each other.
 Like being in a lift, it can be more comfy to say something than to walk by.